2.2.3 University Payroll

 (2) Tax Treaties

 Some employees who are not residents of the U.S. may qualify for full or partial exemption from withholding tax based on tax treaties between the U.S. and their country of tax residence.
 Texts of most treaties (in both English and the language of the other country) are available from the IRS website.
-For more information and to obtain the necessary documents to claim a tax treaty, see How to: Claim Tax Treaty for Salary Payments.
+For more information and to obtain the necessary documents to claim a tax treaty, see How to: Claim Tax Treaty for Salary Payments on the Fingate website.

 (3) Social Security Number

-A Social Security number is required for all employees working in the U.S. Employees who do not already have a Social Security Number may begin employment, but must immediately apply for a Social Security Number and obtain a receipt of application.
-Once received, the hiring department must enter the Social Security Number in the PeopleSoft HR system.
+A Social Security number is required for all employees working in the U.S. Employees who do not already have a Social Security number may begin employment, but must immediately apply for one and obtain a receipt of application.
+Once received, the hiring department must enter the employee's Social Security number in the university's human resource management system.

 4. Payroll Accounting